Yiming-Gao/UIUC-Spring-2018/Full-Time/ABTesting.md

 - **Create Variations:** Make the desired changes to an element of your website or mobile app experience.
 - **Run Experiment:** Kick off your experiment and wait for visitors to participate.
 At this point, visitors to your site or app will be randomly assigned to either the control or experiment group.
 Their interaction with each experience is measured, counted, and compared to determine how each performs.
 - **Analyze Results**

-**Some issues you should consider in this answer:**

-1) Identify potential biases due to interactions across pages.
-Talk to the product manager and see if there are ways that a random sampling may not work to test the nature of the change you're proposing for a web page.

-2) Perform a A/A test which implies testing two random samples of vistors, and check if the distribution and metric of choice doesn't have a statistically significant difference.
-This will ensure the fairness of the A/B test.
-It's a method of double-checking the randomizer.

 ## Hypothesis Tests
 ### Why need this?